Orthodontics are a large time and money investment. You want to do everything possible before and after treatment to get the best results.

 Many dentists want to convince you to undergo orthodontic treatment at their office by promising short, simple treatments.
 However, these dentists may not always deliver the results you expected.

-As a board-certified orthodontist who focuses exclusively on orthodontics, Dr. Hulme can design a custom treatment plan that takes your unique smile into account.
-Because he only treats orthodontic patients, he can dedicate extensive time towards your case to truly give you the best outcome.
+As board-certified orthodontists who focus exclusively on orthodontics, Dr. Hulme and Dr. Nairooz can design a custom treatment plan that takes your unique smile into account.
+Because they only treat orthodontic patients, they can dedicate extensive time towards your case to truly give you the best outcome.
 This is especially important for patients with severe misalignment who need specialized care.
-Dr. Hulme can track your progress along the way and make modifications to your treatment as necessary, which is a feature not offered by busy general dentists or aligner delivery services.
+Dr. Hulme and Dr. Nairooz can track your progress along the way and make modifications to your treatment as necessary, which is a feature not offered by busy general dentists or aligner delivery services.

 Essential Instructions for Orthodontic Appliances